uga-libraries/bags/README.md

 Updated bag for accession 20##.##.ER to remove temp files generated after bagging with delete_new_temp.py.
 1 Thumbs.db was deleted.
 The bag is valid.
 Updated bag for accession 20##.##.ER to remove temp files generated after bagging with delete_new_temp.py.
 1 Thumbs.db was deleted.
 The bag is not valid. [insert error message]

+### delete_thumbs_db.py

+This script deletes Thumbs.db anywhere in the bag, regardless of if there were in the manifest or not, updates the bag, and validates the bag.

+It should only be used after delete_new_temp.py or one of the bag manifest compare scripts shows that Thumbs.db are the only reason the bag is not validating, because it updates the bag.

 ### undo_all_bags.py and undo_one_bag.py